damipop7/Dami-Portfolio/README.md

   - Conducted A/B testing and analyzed the impact of ML algorithms on customer ticket purchasing patterns.
   - Contributed to the development of ML software systems and frameworks for model deployment and monitoring.
   - Developed automated reporting and measurement tools, enhancing data-driven decision-making capabilities.
-  - Implemented advanced data science techniques, leading to a 40% improvement in predictive analytics using Decision Trees, Random Forest, K-Means Clustering, Neural Networks, etc.
+  - Implemented advanced data science techniques, leading to a 40% improvement in predictive analytics using Decision Trees, Random Forest, K-means clustering, Neural Networks, etc.
   - Utilized TensorFlow, scikit-learn, and other quantitative methods to build and evaluate machine learning models.

 </details>